DrAdamRoe/networking-basics/README.md

 `> node client.js`

 You should see some output in both terminals, including our message "Hello World" in the client terminal.

  ![Running the server and client locally](./img/hello_web_setup.png) A VS Code window with the files `server.js` and `client.js` being displayed (top) and executed in the terminal (bottom).

+#### Optional: A Python Client with a JavaScript Server
+If you have a working version of Python 3 installed, the following little exercise can really help to understand the magic of networking.
+So far, we have run both a client and server using node.js (JavaScript).
+We also used the browser as a client without looking under the hood.
+Now, we'll explicitly use Python as our client, to demonstrate that communicating over a network is independent of programming language.

+In one terminal, start your server again (`node server.js`).
+In another terminal window, navigate to the folder called `sockets-intro`, where you will find a file called `server.py`file and one called `client.py`.
+With the node server running in one terminal window, start the python client in another window, by running

+`> python client.py`

+As with the previous exercise, the client is sending a message to the server, and gettin a response.
+Here, we see that the data itself is exchanged and the programming language can interpret that data, but it does not matter which language you use.
+You can also swap this around, running the server in python and the client in JavaScript, for example.
+A further example in the directory `sockets-lowlevel`shows the same in the C programming language.

+### Ports and Sockets

+The first thing we really want to learn about is how ports and sockets work.
+To see this in action, we will change the port that the server listens on, and the port that the various clients we have connect to.

+To do this, stop your server by typing Ctrl+C in its terminal window.
+Now, edit the file `server.js` to listen on an another port, for example, 3001 instead of 3000.
+Now, try to connect to the server *without* yet changing the port, for example, by navigating to `localhost:3000` in your browser or by running `node client.js`as it is.
+In either case, you should get an error on the client and you should not see any requests getting to the server.
+This is because you are still making a request on port 3000, but you have nothing listening there.
+Now, change the port in your client to make a request on your new port (for example, 3001).
+You should see the "Hello World" message once again.

 ##### Lesson 1: Client, Server, Sockets, Ports